 Opened in 1993, the Edo Tokyo Museum’s focus on 30,000 square meters is on giving people a feel for what life was like in Edo (Tokyo) from 1590 to 1964.
 There are several replicas of old buildings and displays that can be touched.
 The museum has some artifacts (paintings, ceramics, sculptures, clothes, armors, swords etc.) on display, but they do not come close to what e.g. the Tokyo National Museum offers.

-The store has one entire floor with food items, one with restaurants, several floors with women's clothes and accessories, another floor with nothing but household goods, etc. There is even a smaller store behind the main building that has only men's clothes.
-Other department stores like Tobu, Seibu, and Mitsukoshi have similar layouts.
-They may not sell all the same luxury brands and thus tend to have lower prices.
+The Isetan Shinjuku Store has one entire floor with food items, one with restaurants, several floors with women's clothes and accessories, another floor with nothing but household goods, etc. There is even a smaller store behind the main building that has only men's clothes.

 There is a lot more to see and do in Shinjuku.

 Meiji Jingu Shrine is a Shinto shrine which is dedicated to the deified spirits of Emperor Meiji and his wife Empress Shōken.
 The emperor is buried near Kyoto, however.
 The original shrine was completed in 1921, about 9 years after the emperor’s death and destroyed in World War II.
-The current building is from 1958.
-Notable foreign visitors were US President George W. Bush and US Secretary of State Hillary Clinton.

 After we went back through the forest from the Meiji Jingu Shrine, we saw the wonderful Shibuya Summer Festival in full swing with dancing and music performances on various stages in different locations in the forest and in the city.
 We did not know anything about this festival and, luckily, we even encountered a fantastic parade in downtown Shibuya.
 Watching several of the shows and the parade obviously messed up our time plan, but it did not bother us as we truly enjoyed this wonderful experience of seeing normally conservatively dressed and fairly unemotional Japanese people becoming polar opposites when partying.

-The Tokyo Metropolitan Government Building is a short walk from the Tochomae Station.
-The main building, which was opened in 1990, splits on the 33rd floor into two towers which are 48 stories tall.
-Each tower has a panoramic observation deck on its floor 45 at an elevation of 663ft (202m) with a beautiful view of Tokyo.
-Access to the observation decks is free of charge and the opening times are from 9:30am until 11pm.
+The main building, which opened in 1990, splits on the 33rd floor into two towers which are 48 stories tall.
+Each tower has a panoramic observation deck on its 45th floor at an elevation of 663 ft (202 m) with a beautiful view of Tokyo.

-Before 2007, when Tokyo’s Midtown Tower opened, it was the tallest structure in Tokyo at a height of 797ft (243m).
+Before 2007, when Tokyo’s Midtown Tower opened, it was the tallest structure in Tokyo at a height of 797 ft (243 m).

 The Omotesando Hills shopping complex was built in 2005 and it contains a little over 130 upscale stores and restaurants on a stretch of about 250m along Omotesando Street between the Meiji-Jingumae Metro Station and the Omote-Sando Metro Station.